LiterallyTheOne/os_lab/docs/session_3.md

 * `-i`: Interactive, keeps STDIN open if not attached.
 * `-t`: Allocates a pseudo-TTY
 * `--name`: To give a name to a container
+* `--rm`: Automatically remove the container and all of its has created.

 for example: